Second Reading: Hebrews 4:14-16

 14 Having, then, a great high priest having gone throughout the heavens, Jesus, the Son of God, we should hold onto our confession (about Jesus).
 15 For we do not have a High Priest not able to empathize with our weaknesses, but having been tempted in every (way), in the same way (we are), (but) without sin.
 16 We can come, then, with boldness to the throne of grace, so that we might receive mercy, and we might find grace in timely help.

-This study falls on the heels of last week's excursion into God's coming judgement.
+This study falls on the heels of last week's excursion into God's coming judgment.
 Hebrews 4:12-13 portrayed God's word as a sharp knife that could lay bare anyone's thought and intentions.
-And, the verses implied that we were under this knife as a judgement.
+And, the verses implied that we were under this knife as a judgment.
 The language of the verses painted a sacrifice by a temple priest.

 Jesus is a compassionate figure in these verses.
 We should lean on his compassion as a way to grow closer to him.